 You can't have a deal with two tour manufacturers at the same time.
 Where exclusivity gets tricky is when you have a separate deal for retail merch and/or your label is planning some kind of merchandise promotion at your show.

 It is common for merch deals to exclude you from selling any merch within 48 hours of the show within two miles of your venue.
 You need to make sure that this clause leaves retail stores out of the equation since you can't control where a record store selling merch is located in relation to the venue.

 Record label promotions, such as a concert shirt giveaway by the local radio station set up by the label, should also be allowed in your contract.
 However, the tour merch company can—and will—limit the amount of merch you or your label can give away for free before a show.

 If you don't want it, the merch company usually reserves the right to try to sell your goods (often to a retail store) for up to six months after your tour ends.
 However, they can't sell your goods at a cut price.
-They can't purposely manufacture more than you reasonably could have expected to sell on tour just so they have some leftover after the shows end, nor can they make new goods after the shows end.
-Further, their sell-off of your merch should be on a non-exclusive basis, as long as the other terms of your deal have been met, so you are free to make new merch deals.
+The company can't purposely manufacture more than you reasonably could have expected to sell on tour just so they have some leftover after the shows end, nor can it make new goods after the shows end.
+Further, the sell-off of your merch should be on a nonexclusive basis, as long as the other terms of your deal have been met, so you are free to make new merch deals.